sahil-sagwekar2652/GitHub-Automation-scripts/README.md

 This repository hosts scripts written in bash and python to automate common Git/GitHub workflows.
 Normally to connect a local repository to GitHub one has to go to the GitHub website, create a new respository and then add the new GitHub repo as a remote for your local repository.
 The [create_repo](scripts/create_repo) script automates this process.

+You can access the project from the website- https://sahil-sagwekar2652.github.io/GitHub-Automation-scripts/

 [![GitHub-Automation-scripts](https://github-readme-stats.vercel.app/api/pin/?username=sahil-sagwekar2652&repo=GitHub-Automation-scripts&theme=dark)](https://github.com/sahil-sagwekar2652/GitHub-Automation-scripts)<br/>

 ## Status